Upstart joined the many tech companies that prompted employees to work from home to minimize the spread of the novel coronavirus (COVID-19).

 - Get dressed as if going into the office.
 If you already have an established routine, that’s great!
 Keep it up.
 Getting ready and getting dressed can really help with your disposition and productivity for the day.

 - Create a set time as to when work starts and ends.
 If you normally work from 9 to 5 then stick with your routine.
-Make sure to communicate your hours of work with your team to let them know when you’re readily available.
+Make sure to communicate your hours of work with your team to let them know when you’re readily available when working from home.

 - Write down your daily tasks and start with ones that you know you can get done quickly.
 Try to start your day with 1-2 wins and set clear intentions on what it is that you need to accomplish for that day.
-This will help you get in the productivity mindset and build momentum for the day.
+This will help you get in the productivity mindset when working from home and build momentum for the day.

 - Stay connected and over communicate with your colleagues.
 When working remotely, it’s good to keep teams and leadership on the same page.
 Whenever possible, use video to make meetings and calls more personal.
 Don’t be afraid to ask, “Is this clear?”
 Fewer emails, more video calls.